hmlongco/Builder/README.md

 Using Builder to construct UIKit-based interfaces leads to another question: how do we update our interfaces?

 This app uses RxSwift in many places to bind views and view models and view controllers together.
+We saw this in one of the earlier examples when an observable was passed and "bound" to an ImageView so that it would be updated when the image for that user was loaded.

-This example subscribes to a `@Variable` and updates our interface when the variable state changes.
+This following example subscribes to a `@Variable` and updates our interface when the variable state changes.
 This is similar to `@State` in SwiftUI.
 (Variable basically wraps a RxSwift BehaviorRelay.)

 ```swift
     func setupSubscriptions() {